twilio/twilio-ruby/README.md

 @client.http_client.adapter = :typhoeus
 ```

-To use a custom HTTP client with this helper library, please see the [Twilio documentation](https://www.twilio.com/docs/libraries/ruby/custom-http-clients).
+To use a custom HTTP client with this helper library, please see the [advanced example of how to do so](./advanced-examples/custom-http-client.md).

 To apply customizations such as middleware, you can use the `configure_connection` method like so: